grafana/faro/LICENSING.md

 The default license for this project is [AGPL-3.0-only](LICENSE).

-## Vendored code
+## Apache-2.0

-The following directories and their subdirectories are under the original upstream licenses, all of them ship the entire license text they are under.
+The following folders and their subfolders are licensed under Apache-2.0:

 ```
-vendor/
+pkg/go
 ```